 Pineville, Ky.
 40977

 Pine Mountain State Resort Park offers guided group hikes for grades 4-12 along park trails that are sure to provide many memorable personal experiences in the outdoors.
 Whether your interest is wilderness history, mountain geology, plant biology, forest ecosystems, wildlife/habitat, or preservation/conservation, Pine Mountain can provide the quality programs you seek.
 Such planned outings enhance student learning and encourage the appreciation of Kentucky's celebrated wilderness areas.
-The fee is $3 per student.
-Contact the park’s naturalist, Dean Henson, well in advance to confirm date and interpreter availability at 1-800-325-1712 or 606-337-3066.
+Program fees per student vary per activity..
+Contact park interpreter, Beth Byrnes, well in advance to confirm date and interpreter availability at 1-800-325-1712 or 606-337-3066.
 When you call, be sure to request a copy of our "Field Trip Hints" brochure that outlines useful information for planning a visit to the park.

 Waveland State Historic Site